 Login to our online application system and submit a detailed resume and cover letter for the position of Experienced Police Officer to the Recruiting Section.
 If your application is deemed competitive, you will then complete the following steps:

 - Application Form and Integrity and Lifestyle Questionnaire

 - Suitability Interview

 - Psychological Testing

 - Medical Examination

-All "experienced police officer" applications from within Canada but outside of the Province of British Columbia will be subject to the same process listed above, with the following addition:
+All experienced police officer applications from within Canada but outside of British Columbia will be subject to the same process listed above, with the following additions:

 - Be willing to make approximately three trips to Abbotsford during the selection process (at the applicant's expense).

-- Once the selection process is completed, the Abbotsford Police Department will determine the applicant's overall competitiveness and suitability for employment.
+- After you have completed the above steps, the Abbotsford Police Department will determine your overall competitiveness and suitability for employment

 - If you are selected for employment, you will be required to attend basic recruit training at the Justice Institute of British Columbia in New Westminster (located approximately 45 minutes from Abbotsford).